Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Introduction

 Among VLP technologies, proximity-based positioning is one simple method to localize IoT devices under indoor illumination, as the location of the IoT device is approximated by the known position of the nearest VLC access points~(APs)~\cite{guillermo2013prox,cherntanomwong2015prox,xie2018vlp_proximity}.
 Although these proximity-based approaches suit many low-data-rate scenarios, they assume that the IoT device performs both VLC reception and location estimation.
 This dual role is less practical for asset tracking, where position reports are usually collected and monitored by a distant edge reader.
-Moreover, conventional VLC receivers rely on specialized hardware in transmission and reception that limits their applicability in resource-limited and energy-constrained IoT devices.
-Therefore, there is a need for an energy-efficient and low-complexity VLC-based and proximity-reporting method at the IoT device to enable scalable indoor IoT asset tracking.
+Moreover, conventional VLC receivers rely on specialized transmission and reception hardware, which limits their applicability in resource-limited and energy-constrained IoT devices.
+Therefore, there is a need for an energy-efficient and low-complexity VLC-based proximity-reporting method for IoT devices to enable scalable indoor IoT asset tracking.

+Besides conventional camera-, photodiode-, and APD-based VLP systems, recent literature has also started to explore self-powered or energy-harvesting-assisted light-based positioning, where photovoltaic modules can be used not only as optical receivers but also as energy sources for low-power positioning nodes~\cite{cappelli2022selfsufficient,perera2025mlaided,zhou2025resource}.
+Retroreflector-based passive VLP has also emerged as a related direction, where both the downlink and uplink directions of communication operate in the optical domain~\cite{li2015retro,shao2018retro,shao2019passiveretro, nazzal2022retrovlp}.
+However, existing self-powered or retroreflector-based VLP studies typically perform on-node localization computations in the optical domain, focus on static positioning or orientation estimation, and rely on active-radio or optical mechanisms to report localization information.